 - heart rate

 The score is out of 10, with most babies receiving an 8 or 9 by 5 minutes following birth.
 The Apgar score does not predict how healthy your baby is, it just helps staff to see how normally your baby is responding and to know if they need assistance as they adapt to the new environment around them.

 Your baby will also be weighed after birth and have their head circumference and body length measured.
 They may also be quickly bathed, and a vitamin K injection will be recommended.

 In the hospital, you will usually have a paediatrician assigned to you if you haven’t chosen one already.
 They will be in charge of checking your baby and will usually discharge you from the hospital between 3 to 5 days after birth.
 In Hong Kong, vaccinations will be commenced including Hepatitis B & BCG (TB).
 You do have the option to not vaccinate your baby, however, if you’re choosing to decline the advice, please ensure this is based on independent research and be fully informed about what you’re declining.
 You will also need to discuss this decision with your paediatrician prior to discharge.

 The first month postnatal

-Your baby will need a check-up at around day 7 to 10.
-This can be done at home with your midwife during their home visits unless your baby has any specific issues that require a doctor’s follow up.
-Usually, your newborn will then need a weekly check for the first month or so.
+Your baby will need a check-up around days 7 to 10.
+This can be done at home with your midwife during their home visits unless your baby has any specific issues that require a doctor’s follow-up.
+Usually, your newborn will need a weekly check for the first month or so.

 The following months